torrentliu/LearnGit/readme.txt

 Git is a distributed  version control system.
-Git is free software dddddddd pppppp
+Git is AAAA free software dddddddd pppppp
 Git has a mutable index called stage. stupid boss2 add from dev